noi-techpark/infrastructure-v2/README.md

 In the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.

-## MQTT Message ACK

-All service/routes relying on an MQTT queue as datasource MUST ensure the message is *Acknowledged* (**ACK**) only when it finishes processing the message.
-Any message Acknowledged before the end of the flow might go lost if the application restarts or Exception/Error occurs during the process.

 ## MQTT Message Throttling

 When the pipeline fails to process a message, we have to make a decision: